aws/aws-cdk/packages/aws-cdk-lib/README.md

 }
 ```

-> **Note**
-> Plugins are not allowed to modify anything in the cloud assembly.
-Any attempt
+Note that plugins are not allowed to modify anything in the cloud assembly.
+Any
-> to do so will result in synthesis failure.
+attempt to do so will result in synthesis failure.

 If your plugin depends on an external tool, keep in mind that some developers may
 not have that tool installed in their workstations yet.
 To minimize friction, we